Is there a minimum age to start officiating?

 What if I choose not to take a Closed Book Exam?

-Provided you have completed and passed the Open Book Rules Exam and have attended a seminar, you will be issued a Card and Crest for Level 1 as you have met the requirements to be a Level 1 official.
+Provided you have completed all other registration requirements, you will be issued a Card and Crest for Level 1 as you have met the requirements to be a Level 1 official.

 When will I receive my Card and Crest?